YYSSSFF/232/README.md

 Guess the number: 25
 Too low!
 Guess the number: 37
-Correct!
-You've guessed the number in 3 attempts.
+Congratulations, you did it in 3 tries.
 ```

 ### Contributing